Kremlin critic Navalny's website blocked by Russian regulator | Law-Order

 Russian Internet watchdog Roskomnadzor has blocked jailed Kremlin critic Alexei Navalny's website, navalny.com, his team said on Monday.

-A Russian court on Wednesday approved a request by prosecutors to declare organisations linked to Navalny as extremist, in a move that outlaws the groups.
+A Russian court in June approved a request by prosecutors to declare organisations linked to Navalny as extremist, in a move that outlaws the groups.

 Advertisement